ewmiller/swag/README.md

 Then navigate to a Rails directory and simply run ```swag```.

 ## Build Scripts
-This repo includes ```spec.sh```, a bash script for automatically updating the version and date information in the ```swag.gemspec``` file, as well as ```rebuild.sh```, to quicken the process of rebuilding the gem during testing.
+This repository includes ```spec.sh```, a bash script for automatically updating the version and date information in the ```swag.gemspec``` file, as well as ```rebuild.sh```, to quicken the process of rebuilding the gem during testing.
+I recommend using these for development; they quicken the process and make sure that global variables stay up-to-date.

 ## License